Fairness Risks for Group-conditionally Missing Demographics: Related Work

 \section{Related Work}

-Noisy demographics have been addressed by, \eg, \citet{lamy2019noise} and \citet{celis2021fair}. \citet{celis2021fairb} and \citet{mozannar2020fair} studied adversarially perturbed and privatized demographics.
-They also account for group-conditional noise.
-However, although they conceptually subsume unavailability as a special type of noise, their method and analysis do not carry through.
-Some of these methods, along with \citet{wang2020robust}, also require an auxiliary dataset to infer the noise model, which is much harder for missing demographics. \citet{shah2023group} dispenses with such a dataset, but its favorable theoretical properties only apply to Gaussian data, while the bootstrapping-based extension to non-Gaussian data does not model the conditional distribution of demographics.
+Noisy demographics have been tackled by, \eg, \citet{lamy2019noise,celis2021fair}.
+Adversarially perturbed and privatized demographics were studied by \citet{celis2021fairb} and \citet{mozannar2020fair}, which also account for group-conditional noise.
+However, although they conceptually subsume unavailability as a type of noise, their method and analysis do not carry through.
+Some of these methods, along with \citet{wang2020robust}, also require an auxiliary dataset to infer the noise model, which is much harder for missing demographics. \citet{shah2023group} dispenses with such a dataset, but its favorable theoretical properties apply only to Gaussian data, while the bootstrapping-based extension to non-Gaussian data does not model the conditional distribution of demographics.

 Another strategy to tackle missing demographics resorts to proxy features \citep{gupta2018proxy,chen2019fairness,kallus2022assessing}.
 Based on domain knowledge, they are assumed to correlate with and allude to the sensitive feature in question. \citet{ZhaDaiShuWan22} optimizes the correlations between these features and the prediction, but it is not tailored to the specific group fairness metric in question.
 This is difficult because it relies on the binary group memberships which is not modeled by the method. \citet{Zhuetal23} considered the accuracy of estimating the fairness metrics using proxies, but did not demonstrate its effectiveness when applied to train a fair classifier.
 In addition, proxy features can often be difficult to identify.
 In face recognition where the sensitive feature is age, race, or wearing glasses, raw pixels are no good proxies and identifying semantic features as proxies can be challenging.